 - He married Yashoda and had a daughter called Priyadarshana.

 - He attained kevalajnana (omniscience or infinite knowledge) on the banks of the Rijupalika river at 42 years of age.

 - He passed away and became a Siddha at the age of 72 years in 527 BCE at Pavapuri near Patna.

 A Jaina must follow the three jewels of Jaina ethics, popularly called Triratna to achieve the liberation of the soul

 Digambar and Shwetambar Sect in Jainism

 The great famine that occurred in Magadha and lasted for about 12 years.
-In order to protect themselves, many Jaina followers under the leadership of Bhadrabahu went South and spread Jainism there.
+To protect themselves, many Jaina followers under the leadership of Bhadrabahu went South and spread Jainism there.
 The followers of Bhadrabahu later came to be known as Digambaras.
-Some Jains decided to not to follow Bhadrabahu’s Jainism, instead, they followed Shtalabahu and stayed in Magadha, came out as Shwetambar with some changes in their principle.
+Some Jains decided not to follow Bhadrabahu’s Jainism, instead, they followed Shtalabahu and stayed in Magadha, came out as Shwetambar with some changes in their principle.

 What are the differences between Digambar Jains and Shwetambar Jains?